renggli/dart-statemachine/README.md

 #### Manually triggered transition

-From anywhere within your code you can enter a specific state by call `State.enter`.
+From anywhere within your code you can enter a specific state by calling `State.enter`.

 ```dart
 activeState.enter();